Disappearance of Danielle Imbo and Richard Petrone Jr.: Investigation

 Imbo, Petrone, and their vehicle were not seen again after the night of February 19, 2005.
 Since their disappearance, there has been no activity on Imbo's or Petrone's cell phones or personal finances.
 Imbo had a 2-year-old son and Petrone had a teenage daughter.
 Media accounts state that both had close relationships with their children and families and were unlikely to have voluntarily disappeared.

 Since 2008, the FBI has been investigating the disappearance as a possible murder for hire, but has not named any suspects.

 In 2021, the disappearance continued to be investigated by the Philadelphia Police Department, New Jersey State Police, Mount Laurel Police Department, and the Burlington County Prosecutor's Office, with the FBI reporting that "an extensive investigation to date has generated some promising leads; however, neither they nor the vehicle have ever been located."

 On March 22, 2022, a private search and recovery dive team, Adventures with Purpose, announced they were actively working on the case.

+In 2026, retired FBI agent and former lead investigator in the case Vito Roselli said that although a murder-for-hire scheme remained a possibility, determining who would want to have them killed was "my big challenge.
+That was the whole challenge with this investigation.
+I couldn’t figure that out."
+He added that the couple's disappearance being accidental was "Not impossible, but highly unlikely.”